JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 The distance up to which you are effective.

-Effective Range = (Effective Range Per Dice) * (Number of Skill Dice), rounded down to the nearest multipe of 5
+Effective Range = (Effective Range Per Dice) * (Number of Skill Dice), rounded down to the nearest multiple of 5

 From 0 ft up to the Effective Range, Disadvantage is NOT gained on Dice Pool the skill is being used in.